Skip to navigation

 Dave and Dorothy from the cutter Kabloona III, our neighbours in Papeete

-Papeete quay showed me once and for all the ugly side of cruising – in fact, whoever adopted the word 'cruising' for the task of getting a yacht round the world obviously hadn't done it themselves (one deadly accurate yachtie described 'cruising' as 'fixing your boat in exotic locations', a deadly accurate observation).
-It's the constant battle to keep your yacht shipshape, a considerable challenge when the sea is constantly doing its best to bugger up your pride and joy.
+Papeete quay also showed me once and for all the ugly side of cruising – in fact, whoever adopted the word 'cruising' for the task of getting a yacht round the world obviously hadn't done it themselves (one yachtie I met described 'cruising' as 'fixing your boat in exotic locations', and it was a deadly accurate observation).
+It's the constant battle to keep your yacht shipshape, a considerable challenge when the sea is constantly doing its best to eat away at your pride and joy.
 Dave and Dorothy had their engine die on them, and by the time I left Tahiti the problem had graduated from a possible electrical fault in the inverter to a burnt-out alternator.
-Rob had to fix the broken anchor winch, a thankless task that required a whole day's hacking around to botch a solution.
+Rob had to fix his broken anchor winch, a thankless task that required a whole day's hacking around to botch a solution.
 Claw and Mary had to survive without their wind generator after it broke down, requiring a courier to take it to Hawaii to be mended.
-All along the quay were yachts having to stay longer than originally hoped due to ripped sails, dents in the hull, damaged equipment and, in one case, a badly broken leg.
+All along the quay yachts were having to stay longer than originally hoped due to ripped sails, dents in the hull, damaged equipment and, in one case, a badly broken leg.
 At least two yachts I saw had decided enough was enough, and were trying to sell their floating homes, with little success.

 Leaving Zeke and Polynesia